MicrosoftDocs/partner-center-pr.de-de/partner-center/azure-reservations.md

 ms.lasthandoff: 04/23/2019
 ms.locfileid: "62134890"
 ---
-# <a name="partner-center---sell-microsoft-azure-reservations"></a>Partner Center - Reservierungen für Microsoft Azure verkaufen
+# <a name="partner-center---sell-microsoft-azure-reservations"></a>Partner Center – Verkaufen von Microsoft Azure-Reservierungen

 <!--Maggie, 12/7/18 - Added "Partner Center" to metadata title and H1 title as per Catherine Watson in bug #19868631-->